mlangc/mlangc.github.io/docs/_posts/2025-06-07-what-the-hell-is-get-opaque.markdown

 primitive types, like `boolean`, `int`, `long` as well as references to immutable objects.
 Publishing references to mutable objects using `get` and `setOpaque` however is unsafe, since reading a reference with `getOpaque` that has been published with `setOpaque` does not establish a happens-before-relationship.
-This means that the reading thread might see the object in an inconsistent state.
+This means that the reading thread might see the object in an inconsistent and/or partially constructed state.

 Having said that, let's talk about valid use cases, where opaque mode can be safely used instead of volatile.